-A zealous Abjurer who’d been shielding his Evoker companion became smothered by a ball of the dark worms that fell from the ceiling.
-His surprised face of disgust quickly transformed into one of unmitigated horror.
-He screamed and screamed as the worms dug into his flesh with their pointed teeth, slithering wetly under his skin and making for his brain, his heart and his liver.
+A zealous Abjurer who'd been shielding his Evoker companion became smothered by a ball of the dark worms that fell from the ceiling.
+His face of disgust quickly transformed into one of unmitigated horror.
+Like a gutted pig, the man screamed and screamed while the worms dug into his flesh, slithering wetly under his skin.

 The emanated cry was inhuman.
 Within a few horrid seconds, the Abjurer collapsed upon the floor, the dark worms bursting from the sockets of his eyes and birthing anew from his desiccated, wilting flesh.

 Another Mage, a Transmuter who had found himself engulfed, howled with horror as the worms entered him.